itHotL/PlayerStats/README.md

 How PlayerStats performs, will heavily depend on the amount of unique players that have joined your server, and on the specs of the machine it is running on.
 I have done elaborate testing on my local server, and it is currently also running on the SMP I play on.
 Looking up an individual statistic is always nearly instant, but for a **top statistic** it can vary.
-For example: with 110 unique players, it takes about 0.1 seconds to calculate a top statistic on my SMP.
-With the same playerdata, my laptop takes 0.3 seconds to calculate the same thing.

-If you have a large amount of unique players (1000+), you could run into performance issues.
+If you have a large amount of unique players (10.000+), you could run into performance issues.
 If you notice it takes a long time to calculate top statistics, I recommend limiting the amount of included players by setting a `number-of-days-since-last-joined` limit in the config.
 Additionally, if you run into issues, you could revoke the permission `playerstats.stat`